chris299/IOBrokerFritzboxTAMHandling/README.md

 often difficult to hear messages, so it makes sense to get a quicker idea of the content by reading the transcript

 ## Usage
-The script to send transcript is separate and triggered by new transcript in iobroker datapoint
+The part to send the transcript is separate and triggered by new transcript enabling datapoint in iobroker userdata area Your Azure transcription service key needs to be configured in the script.
+WAV File can be sent by another script as the path to the downloaded message is provided in the datapoint.

 ## Requirements
 Setting up and running TR-064 adapter in IOBroker (and Javascript Adapter of course)